AlexAnzolaJ/html-css-101-cwe-materials/curriculum/02-materials/new-readme.md

 }
 ```

-**Check:** By this point, students should be able to write out an HTML file from scratch so that they can now add CSS to their pages.
+> **Check:** By this point, students should be able to write out an HTML file from scratch so that they can now add CSS to their pages.

 <a name="ind-practice"></a>
 ## Independent Practice: Topic (10 mins)
-Use the lesson topic/skill to create a deliverable that meets certain criteria.

 > Instructor Note: This can be a pair programming activity or done independently.